 Rules of thumb are okay as a starting point, but a reliable retirement plan needs to be customized to you.

 A lot of people could retire early if they were willing to dramatically curb their spending.
 Mamula wasn’t necessarily interested in that.

 His approach was: “We just focused more on lifestyle design and how can we get everything we want without actually having all the stress that comes with traditional retirement.
 And that’s been our approach.”

 Focusing on the life you want enables you to prioritize expenses and define exactly how much you are going to need for a secure future.

 Knowing what you spend now and what you might spend in the future is critical for retirement and especially if you want to know how to retire early.

 Gilbert recommended this: “We’ve never really been big budgeters.
 For a year, we tracked every single penny we spent because we wanted to know as realistically as we could, what our spending was.
 And then we adjusted it for how we thought things would change in retirement, etc…”

 The NewRetirement Planner allows you to create a really detailed budget now and document how those numbers will change in the future.
 The system even enables you to enter necessary spending as well as nice to spend amounts.
 It is fun and easy to think through how your spending will change over the rest of your life in over 70 different categories.

 You don’t want to get your numbers wrong and end up not having the retirement you want to have.

-Gilbert recommends sandbagging your numbers.
+Gilbert recommends sandbagging your numbers – adding cushion into how much you think you are going to spend.
 He says: “Be conservative in your estimates.
 I decided to use $2,500 for my healthcare expense, Karsten is at $2000.
 So I tended to sandbag a lot of my numbers to the high side just to be safe.”